COMPETITIVE GOVERNANCE

 The Prison and Corrections Sector is established.

-CRA's of all Sectors, other than Sector 11, fund prisons resulting from those convicted through its CRA's Judicial System.
+CRAs of all Sectors, other than Sector 11, fund prisons resulting from those convicted through its CRAs Judicial System.

-Sector 15 CRA's may only imprison people properly convicted and sentenced by Sector 14.
+Sector 15 CRAs may imprison only people properly convicted and sentenced by Sector 14.

 Sector 16.
 Health Care